logichen/UCI-CIFAR-100/README.md

 ### Usage
 #### Prerequisite
-You need Python3.5+ to implement this code.
+Python3.5+ is required.
 Other requirements can be found in [requirements.txt](requirements.txt).
-You may install the packages by:
+To install the packages:
 ```
 pip3 install -r requirements.txt
 ```